flutterscope/.github/Examples_of_Package_Usage.md

 - [fsepu_url_launcher](https://github.com/flutterscope/fsepu_url_launcher) - A flutter example application on how to use the "url_launcher" package.
 - [fsepu_qr_flutter](https://github.com/flutterscope/fsepu_qr_flutter) - A flutter example application on how to use the "qr_flutter" package.
+- [fsepu_shimmer_flutter](https://github.com/flutterscope/fsepu_qr_flutter) - A flutter example application on how to use the "shimmer" package.